 An income-driven repayment plan can help make paying off student loans more manageable by tailoring your monthly payments to your income and household size.
 For example, income-based repayment (IBR) could be a good fit if you're at the beginning of your career and aren't earning a lot yet.

-Payments on federally-held student loans are paused and interest rates on federally-held student loans are set to 0% through Sept.
-30, 2020, as a result of the Coronavirus Aid, Relief and Economic Security Act.
+Payments on federally held student loans are paused and interest rates on federally-held student loans are set to 0% through January 31, 2022, as a result of the Coronavirus Aid, Relief and Economic Security (CARES) Act.

 How to Report a Change in Income to Your Student Loan Servicer